-During the Investiture Conflict over the rights and prerogatives of the spiritual and temporal powers, many claims were put forward by the Gregorian reformers regarding the rights and prerogatives of the papacy.
+During the Investiture Conflict over the rights and prerogatives of the spiritual and temporal powers, many claims were made by the Gregorian reformers regarding the authority of the papacy.
 For decades the Holy Roman Emperors, following in the footsteps of Otto I, had kept the papacy under their thumb.
 During the pontificate of Gregory VII (1073-1085), the popes began to push back against imperial domination by stressing the spiritual and secular independence of the popes.
 These defenses of papal authority were summed up and compiled in a document called Dictatus Papae, which has gone down in history as one of the most important papal documents of the Middle Ages.
 The Dictatus Papae are a collection of precedents regarding papal authority that the Gregorian reformers insisted on being recognized by temporal rulers and the other bishops of the Church.
-The document is very short, only twenty-seven statements:
+The document is very short, only twenty-seven articles, most of them brief statements:

 1. That the Roman church was founded by God alone.

 2. That the Roman pontiff alone can with right be called universal.

 3. That he alone can depose or reinstate bishops.